 Savaria Telecab Wessex Through the Floor Elevator

 The drive systems that are used for the home elevators we offer are hydraulic, winding drum, geared counterweight, and gearless counterweight.
-The type of drive system that is utilized typically does not have a material effect on price.
+The type of drive system that is utilized, however, typically does not have a large effect on price.